 9750 Egret Boulevard Coon Rapids, MN 55433

 At Coon Rapids Dam Regional Park just north of the west side of the dam is an osprey platform.
 Hiking south along the river takes one to a view of a heron rookery.
 Along the way, watch for beaver, otter, mink and muskrat.
 Wading and songbirds are frequently seen as well.
-On the east side of the dam is Cenaiko Lake.
-Watch for yellow warblers in the willows.
+On the east side of the dam is Cenaiko Lake where yellow warblers are often found in the willows.
 In spring, watch for migrating waterfowl both above and below the dam.

 Fort Snelling State Park

 101 Snelling Lake Road, St. Paul, MN 55111

 Hiking within Fort Snelling State Park along the river and backwaters will provide many opportunities for birding and wildlife watching.
 The mud flats are great places to spot the track of animals that make their home there.
-Deer, beaver, muskrat, mink, otter, and other animals make their home here.
+Deer, beaver, muskrat, turkeys, mink, otters, and other animals make their home here.
 Deer watching is particularly good in fall on Picnic and Pike Islands and eagle watching is good year round.
 Dragonflies are common near water features in summer and migrating birds are common along the river.

 Minnesota Valley National Wildlife Refuge

 3815 American Blvd.
 East, Bloomington, MN 55425